sxxfuture/filfi/README.md

 3. Configure the collateral scheme and determine the final locked assets Lock the assets to be collateralized in the DApp.
 Only locked assets will be involved when liquidation occurs, unlocked assets will always be safe.
 4. Choose to get borrowing from the open market
-View the open market lending price given by DApp, if accepted, fil will be transferred to the specified account immediately.
+View the open market lending price given by DApp, if accepted, FIL will be transferred to the specified account immediately.
 5. Select Directed Borrowing
 Fill in the borrowing price and send the link to the borrower.
-After the borrower completes the operation, fil will be transferred to the specified account immediately.
+After the borrower completes the operation, FIL will be transferred to the specified account immediately.
 6. Repay the debt
 Login to Filfi's DApp using your personal wallet and repay the debt.
 7. Return to File